-Starting a nonprofit in New York can be an incredibly rewarding experience — especially if you’re passionate about a cause in your community.
+Starting a charitable organization in New York can be an incredibly rewarding experience — especially if you're passionate about a cause in your community.

 But just like starting a for-profit business, starting a nonprofit takes some thought and effort, as well as a bit of paperwork.
 In this blog, we'll cover everything there is to know about starting a nonprofit in New York so you can begin making an impact in no time.